gourmetjs/gourmet-ssr/docs/tutorial-2.md

 The actual form fields are given as children of `HorzForm`.
 We use Bootstrap's styling class names to control the layout.
 See Bootstrap [documentation](https://getbootstrap.com/docs/4.3/components/forms/) for details.

 When a user clicks the `Log in` button, `onSubmit()` is executed. `HorzForm` expects the `onSubmit` handler to return a promise.
 While the promise is pending, `HorzForm` will display a progress bar with all fields disabled.
-If the promise is successfully resolved with a truthy value, `HorzForm` will re-enable the fields and accept further user interaction on the form.
+If the promise is successfully fulfilled with a truthy value, `HorzForm` will re-enable the fields and accept further user interaction on the form.
 If the promise is rejected with an error, `HorzForm` will display the error message and re-enable the fields to allow the user to retry.

 In our code above, if a POST HTTP request to `/api/login` succeeds, we will redirect the browser to the URL `/`, using React I80's `i80.goToUrl()` function.
-During the transition, the fields will be kept disabled because the promise will be resolved with a falsy value `undefined`.
+During the transition, the fields will be kept disabled because the promise will be fulfilled with a falsy value `undefined`.
 As there is no route that matches with `/` in the current page, a new request to the server will be made to load the page containing the `/` route.

 ### src/containers/SignupView.js